-PRISMS is actively funding innovative SMS research at the University of Michigan
+PRISMS funded innovative SMS research at the University of Michigan

 In Fall 2017, PRISMS was honored to announce the award of $150,000 to Dr. Shigeki Iwase and Dr. Michael Sutton at the University of Michigan to support their research into the “Roles of RAI1 in Translating the Histone Methylation Code into Synaptic Plasticity.”